ewilderj/coin-tosser/simple/README.md

 Simple coin tosser
 ==================

 Simulate the results of a coin toss experiment.

-Run like this, e.g.
+If a coin lands heads you win a dollar, if it lands tails you lose a dollar.

+Build and run like this

+    $ lein compile
     $ lein run 200 20

-This executes `(chart-scores (sample-scores 200 20))` and yields
+This executes `(chart-scores (sample-scores 200 20))` and yields something like the following chart, simulating 200 runs of 20 coin tosses.
+The chart shows the frequency of your net winnings after each run.

     -13
     -12	*